drpsych/recipe-app/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
 what's for dinner? is a frontend applicaiton built with REACT JS.
 It was build utilizing an API from Spoonacular to allow users to search for recipes.
+Application will need API key from Spoonacular to work, see [API Key](#api-key) below for instructions.

 ## Table of Contents
 - [Recipe-App](#recipe-app)